opencog/opencog/opencog/pln/README.md

 ### Call Chainers

-To call the forward chainer on a given target
+To call the forward chainer on a given target, simply type

 ```scheme
 (pln-fc target)
 ```

-Likewise to call the backward chainer on a given source
+Likewise to call the backward chainer on a given source, type

 ```scheme
 (pln-bc source)